envlib/wrf-runs/README.md

-# wrf-runs
+# wrf-era5-runs
-Scripts to run wrf
+A docker image to run WRF over a fixed period of time.
+The preprocessing must have been performed by the wrf-preprocessing docker image.
+More documentation to come...